Andrea Papitsch-Clark, Clinical Psychologist, HCPC registered

 People look into therapy for a variety of reasons including psychological, emotional, personal or relational difficulties.
 I am passionate about understanding each person as an individual and tailoring therapy to their unique needs.
 I have trained in a breadth of psychological models which allows me to adapt therapy appropriately by selecting the aspects that will be most helpful to you.
 I have written more about the psychological models I work with below.

 It’s important for people to have a good experience of therapy.
 I understand that whether you are an adult, parent, child or adolescent, coming to therapy is a big and important step, and the idea of talking to a stranger about things that you are struggling with, and you may have never spoken about before, can seem daunting.
-With that in mind, my first aim is to cultivate a trusting, confidential, and non-judgmental relationship that makes you feel comfortable and safe enough to share your experiences and difficulties with me.
+With that in mind, my first aim is to cultivate a trusting, confidential, and non-judgemental relationship that makes you feel comfortable and safe enough to share your experiences and difficulties with me.
 From this starting point, my aim is to help you to develop a helpful understanding of your difficulties from which we can work towards implementing change strategies to support you in your journey forward.

 Each person I meet with in therapy is a unique individual who is the expert of their experience, so our work together will be collaborative throughout, so that together we can explore what your obstacles are to thriving and meeting your potential.